Carglglz/upydev/README.md

  Usage: `upydev [command] -G [GROUP NAME]`

 To target specific devices within a group add -devs option as `-devs [DEV_1 NAME] [DEV_2 NAME]`

+*upydev will use local working directory configuration unless it does not find any or manually indicated with -g option*

 ------